 The two key steps of interest to us are the “8-by-8 block-wise DCT” and the “Quantization”.
 In (very very) simple words, the JPEG algorithm splits the image in non-overlapping 8-by-8 pixel blocks and processes them independently.
 Each block of pixels is “transformed” with the Discrete Cosine Transform (DCT), which basically “rearranges” the way the information is represented, putting “low frequency” (i.e., smooth transitions) information towards the upper-left part of each block, and “high frequency” (i.e., textures and fine-details) information towards the bottom right.
 Until this point, no information was removed, so no compression occurred.
 The trick is that, since the human eye is less sensitive to details, we can be more aggressive in discarding the details and less aggressive in discarding the smooth transitions.
 That’s obtained by dividing each block by the Quantization Table, whose values grow more and more as we move to the bottom-right part:

-Those that you see on the right-hand are called “quantized DCT coefficients” and, as you can see, there are many zeros in the bottom right.
-These numbers will be arranged and further compressed before being written to file, but we don’t care much for the sake of this tip.
+Those that you see on the right-hand are called “quantized DCT coefficients”.
+As you can see, there are many zeros in the bottom right.
+These numbers will be arranged and further compressed before being written to file.
+But we don’t care much for the sake of this tip.

 When you receive the image and decode it, you’ll reach a point where you de-quantize those coefficients, which is just the inverse operation.
 Now, what Amped Authenticate’s DCT Plot filter lets you see, are the histogram of DCT coefficients either before (choose Quantized in the DCT Coefficients menu) or after de-quantization (choose Dequantized).
 We normally look at the quantized coefficients.